deephaven/deephaven-js-plugin-template/README.md

-# Deephaven Javascript Plugin Template
+# Deephaven JavaScript Module Plugin Template

-Use this Template to create a Javascript Plugin
+Use this Template to create a JavaScript Plugin.
+It is set up with TypeScript, React, ESLint, Prettier, sass, and image loader.
+Use this template as a starting point for creating new Deephaven JavaScript Module Plugins.
+Each JavaScript module may or may not include different plugin types, such as a `DashboardPlugin` or a `TablePlugin`.

 ## Initial Setup